 GPA Below 2.0 2nd Semester Dismissal from Team

-Improper Attire, not ready on time 25 Pushups, 1 Demerit
+Improper Attire (jewelry/hair,/nails, practice clothe/ sidelines) 25 Pushups, 1 Demerit

 Missing Uniform/Equipment Scholarship Withheld